 Colorado is night and day from Atlanta, where I made my radio home for over 13 years.
 I love it here.
 Colorado is wonderful!

-My husband Steven and I live in Fort Collins with our 3 dogs, Alex, Wesley, and Anya.
+My husband Steven and I live in Fort Collins with our 3 dogs, Wesley, Anya, and Violet.
 (Occasionally I bring them to work and you’ve probably heard them bark while I was talking on-air.)
 When we’re not out exploring Colorado with the dogs, I’m usually reading something about history.

-As much as I enjoy playing the music you don’t hear anywhere else, a bigger joy is hearing what The Colorado Sound means to you, the listener.
+As much as I enjoy playing the music you don’t hear anywhere else, a bigger joy is hearing what the Colorado Sound means to you as a listener.
 Those emails and social media posts are the best!

 If you see me at a show sometime, I hope you’ll say hi.
 It’s happened not just in Colorado but also in Omaha and Los Angeles!